qetdr/online-autoclust-hpo/README.md

 ## How to Run
 ### Setup
-The code has been developed for use in `Python 3.10.9`.
-Hence, there are no guarantees that it works with other (i.g., significantly older) Python versions.
+The code has been developed for use with `Python 3.10.9`.
+Hence, there are no guarantees that it works with other (e.g., significantly older) Python versions.

 The following steps need to be taken to set up the workflow:
 1. Clone the repository to your local machine: